Gaploid/FZ-152-Reverse-Proxy/README.md

 example: `sudo ./install.sh example.com http://example.com` where <incoming_domain> is facade DNS name for that virtual machine and <url_to_forward_traffic> is destination for the traffic.
 It should automatically install all dependencies and configure on behalf of you all components.
 You will need to answer "No" on that screen <img src="./images/screen1.png" width=500>
 5. That's all.
 Now all traffic would be forwarded through that virtual machine and also all POST, DELETE, PUT requests will be saved in logs and in database: proxy_logs in table: accesslog.

+If you need SSL support for you Proxy then you should do these steps after:

+0. Setup DNS to that machine to get an SSL certificate from let's encrypt.
+You will need to create <b>A - record</b> and point it to IP address to the newly created VM.

+**NOTE**
+Your server should be available on that stage by DNS name, cause Let's encrypt will check that.

+1. run `./add_ssl.sh`
+2. it will prompt questions regarding your new SSL certificate and ask on what endpoint you want add configuration.
+In our case that would be 'example.com' domain.

 ## Thanks to these guides:
 * nginx reverse proxy - https://www.scaleway.com/en/docs/how-to-configure-nginx-reverse-proxy/